GoThereGit/EvaHan/README.md

 -   Co-organized with LT4HALA 2026, which will be held in Mallorca, Spain.

--   EvaHan 2026 is organized by Dongbo Wang, Bin Li, Minuxan Feng, Chao Xu, Weiguang Qu, Liu Liu, Si Shen.
+-   EvaHan 2026 is organized by Dongbo Wang, Bin Li, Minxuan Feng, Chao Xu, Weiguang Qu, Liu Liu, Si Shen.

 ## Previous Tasks